 - At Scatterplot, discussion of issues related to misconduct by journal reviewers.

 - A prospective study of publication bias in the social sciences published in Science that shows that strong results are more likely to be written up and published than null results.

-- An analysis of publication bias in psychology published in PlosONE
+- An analysis of publication bias in psychology published in PlosONE.

-I seek to only provide links to sites that do not require registration to view questionnaires.
+I seek to provide links only to sites that do not require registration to view questionnaires.
 For the most part I have sought to provide examples of questionnaires for longitudinal studies.

 - China Family Panel Survey (CFPS)

 - The China Health and Retirement Longitudinal Survey (CHARLS) 2008 Pilot Wave 1 Wave 2 Pilot

 - China Health and Nutrition Survey (CHNS)